Where to Stay in Bangkok for Foodies

 The fast food business in Thailand started slowly with a cold reception.
 As the founder of Pizza Hut in Thailand stated in this article, dairy in cheese form wasn’t popular with Thais.
 And neither was bread.

 Times have changed and the Western diet is quickly taking hold in Thailand and most of Asia.
 Cheese is widely eaten and then some.
-Seems like many Asian countries are finding a whole bunch of reasons to add cheese to everything today.
+Seems like many Asian countries are finding a whole bunch of reasons to add cheese to anything you can put in your mouth.

 For example, bubble tea and donuts.
 No, I’m not making that up.

 Domino’s Pizza Thailand has the least branches.
-They are quickly growing in popularity.
+Though they are quickly growing in popularity.

 Over time, restaurants serving Napoli or Neopolitan-style pizza—or as I like to call them, fancy pizzas—began to appear as well.
 Many casual Italian dining spots, often opened by foreigners, became popular, especially throughout Bangkok and Pattaya.

-Even a famous NYC Neapolitan pizza restaurant Roberta’s has tossed their hat into the pizza ring in Bangkok!
-I haven’t had a chance to review them yet but it’s on my calendar book after I lose a few pounds.
+Even a famous NYC Neapolitan pizza restaurant Roberta’s tossed their hat into the pizza ring in Bangkok!
+I haven’t had a chance to review them yet, but it’s on my calendar book after I lose a few pounds.

 Neopolitan Pizza